orbitalsonic/SonicInApp/README.md

 [![](https://jitpack.io/v/orbitalsonic/SonicInApp.svg)](https://jitpack.io/#orbitalsonic/SonicInApp)
 # SonicInApp

-**SonicInApp** is a [Google Play Billing](https://developer.android.com/google/play/billing/integrate) library that demonstrates how to implement in-app purchases and subscriptions in your Android application
+**SonicInApp** is a [Google Play Billing](https://developer.android.com/google/play/billing/integrate) library designed to simplify the integration of in-app purchases and subscriptions in Android applications.

-## Gradle Integration
+## Gradle Setup

-### Step A: Add Maven Repository
+### Step 1: Add the Maven Repository

-In your project-level **build.gradle** or **settings.gradle** file, add the JitPack repository:
+Add the JitPack repository to your project-level **build.gradle** or **settings to include the library in your project.gradle** file:
 ```
 repositories {
     google()